Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Ferrari has experienced consistent growth in revenue and profitability, driven by strong demand for its products and services.
+Historical Growth: Ferrari has experienced consistent growth in revenue and profitability over the past decade, driven by strong demand for its vehicles and brand.

-Future Projections: Analysts project continued growth in the coming years, driven by new model launches, expansion into new markets, and a focus on electrification.
+Future Projections: Analysts project continued growth for Ferrari, driven by new model launches, expansion into new markets, and increasing demand for luxury goods.
+Revenue is projected to grow 10-15% per year for the next 3-5 years.

 Summary